Eschatologue/CM_wiki/docs/equipment/adventuring-gear.md

 ### Waterskin (2 SP)

 A Waterskin holds up to 4 pints.
-If you don’t drink sufficient water, you risk dehydration
+If you don't drink sufficient water, you risk dehydration